Skip to content

 Step 2: Create a transformation

-Navigate to the Braze dashboard, and go to Data Settings > Data Transformations.
+In the Braze dashboard, go to Data Settings > Data Transformation.

 This step is optional, but we recommend sending a test webhook from your source platform to your newly created transformation.